andreivisan/arc2cracked/5.Rust/my_notes.md

 - Vec::drain(range) gives you a draining iterator: it takes a mutable borrow of the vector, yields each element in the specified range by value, and removes those elements from the vector.

+## My understand on when to use lifetimes

+1. When having a method that returns something that is connect with one or more parameters inside the function.
+The return value has to outlive the parameters that it's connected to.

+2.